GenericMappingTools/gmt/INSTALL.md

 on the [GMT main site](https://www.generic-mapping-tools.org).
 The installers come with GDAL, FFmpeg, and Ghostscript pre-installed.

-In addition to the GMT installer, you also need to donwload and install [GraphicsMagick](http://www.graphicsmagick.org/) if you want to making movies in GIF format.
+In addition to the GMT installer, you also need to download and install [GraphicsMagick](http://www.graphicsmagick.org/) if you want to making movies in GIF format.